Best Fish and Chips In or Around Salt Lake City

 By the time I finally tried this place, after I had made my very public declaration of the “Best Fish and Chips in or around Salt Lake City” in my Youtube video, my expectations were beyond sky-high.
 My original list had included mostly Salt Lake City locations due to convenience.
 Since I had to zip to Layton to buy a vintage wheelbarrow today (mid-April), I decided to stop here.

-“Little” is an understatement.
+“Little” is a modest statement.
 Little Taste of Britain is like the Disneyland of fish and chips along the Wasatch Front.
 It’s more than a restaurant, it’s a cultural experience.
 With the iconic phone booth at the entrance, the British flag hanging everywhere, King Charles III’s face prominently displayed on a banner in the rafters, a store of memorabilia and snacks, and a telly playing the Great British Baking Show, there’s no question which country this restaurant pays homage to.

 Trivia: Even though fish and chips are one of the most iconic British comfort foods, it actually originated from 15th century Portugal.
 But we won’t quibble.